Sidewinder22/Side-Process-Manager/README.md

 # Side-Process-Manager

-Process manager for Linux systems
+Process manager for Linux systems.

-Work in progress
+Work in progress.